Planar algebras for the Young graph and the Khovanov Heisenberg category

-Notice that the formula (\ref{eq:defMultilinearMap}) makes sense even the case that $N=0$ as long as we understand the product over the internal disks as unity.
-This allows us to consider a planar tangle without internal disk a function of loops in $\bY$.
+Thus, we may identify $Z^{f}_{T}$ with $Z^{f}_{T}(1)\in P_{\ul{\epsilon}^{(0)}}$ that is defined by the formula (\ref{eq:defMultilinearMap}) along with the interpretation following it.
+This allows us to consider a planar tangle without an internal disk a function of loops in $\bY$.
 Just as an example, the tangle

 is considered a function of loops of signature $(+,-,+,-,-,+)$ whose values are given by